Freudenberg Group: Nazi era

 With a view to diversification, Freudenberg began in the late 1920s to research industrial uses for leather.
 In 1929, the company began to produce leather cuff seals for motors.
 The Austrian engineer Walther Simmer developed an improved radial shaft seal that was patented in 1932 as the Simmerring.
 In the second half of the 1930s, the company changed from leather to synthetic rubber for the Simmerring.
 Nazi restrictions and subsequently World War II led to renewed stoppages of leather imports and to other shortages; in response the company accelerated its diversification away from leather and into components for machinery.
 Starting in 1936, chemist Carl Ludwig Nottebohm developed his patented concept of nonwovens at Freudenberg, leading to an artificial leather product on a nonwoven base that the company named Viledon and marketed for bags and luggage.

 In 1936, Freudenberg developed synthetic rubber shoe soles; marketed from 1938 under the brand name nora, they were the first commercially available synthetic rubber soles.
 (Freudenberg spun off production of the nora shoe soles in 1998, and the subsidiary manufacturing other nora products in 2007; it is now Nora systems).
 In 1937, the company instituted testing of artificial shoe soles by a group of test walkers, initially consisting mostly of former workers.
 They became a noted sight in and around Weinheim, and one man walked 40,000 km over the course of three years.
-In November 1939, Richard Freudenberg proposed that German footwear manufacturers set up centralized testing on this model, using as testers Reich Labor Service workers undergoing military training.
+In November 1939, Richard Freudenberg proposed that German footwear manufacturers set up centralised testing on this model, using as testers Reich Labor Service workers undergoing military training.
 The manufacturers agreed on quality and testing standards, but the central use testing system that was instituted under government oversight in 1940 was a shoe test track at the Sachsenhausen concentration camp.
 Prisoners were assigned to walk more than 30 km, later more than 40 km daily, testing sample pairs submitted by the manufacturers.
 Some were assigned the task as punishment by the SS; some were required to walk carrying heavy burdens; an unknown number died.